Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Special Consideration in Internal Assessment is granted by the relevant Head of Department, and will normally only be granted where impairment is significant.
 If you are concerned about impairment in internal assessment for a paper, act sooner rather than later.
 Check the Course Outline for advice on Special Consideration processes for the paper concerned, and if you are still unsure what to do, talk to your course coordinator.

-Special Consideration in final examinations is available to students who are:
+Special Consideration in final and special examinations is available to students who are:

 • prevented from sitting an examination due to unexpected circumstances beyond their control, or